BroodLK/aa_bb/README.md

 - Send stats to a webhook that covers interesting statistics from AA

 ![Screenshot of recurring stats](https://i.imgur.com/REGczjZ.png)

+## aa-contacts Integration

+BigBrother integrates directly with **aa-contacts** to provide continuous hostile contact monitoring.

+### What it does
+- Periodically syncs contact data from **aa-contacts**
+  - Contacts below 0 status are added to hostile
+    - Both Corp and Alliances
+  - Contacts above 0 are added to members
+    - Both Corp and ALliances
+  - Contacts at 0 (nuetral)
+    - You are presented with 3 choices
+      - Ignore, do nothing.
+        - Add them to ignore list.
+        - Add them to hostile list.

+### What it does NOT do
+- It does **not** delete or create contacts in game
+- It does **not** overwrite manually-added BigBrother contacts

 # Permissions
 Below is the full list of permissions exposed by the application: